Jeffchiucp/ExplodingPlatForm/README.md

 * [goals for the week]
 Set up the Game play and think through the game prototype for the game.
 Come up with GamePlay and MockUp for the Game.
 Building up a prototype
+- Adding platform
+- placing the nodes and platform overlays to set up in the scene editor.

 #### Week 2
 * [goals for the week]
 Starting on the Game Mechanics and core gameplay:
 - Adding randomized platform
 - Adding Coins
 - Implementing touch events to Start the Game.